 3. Bring back collaboration

-Essential practices like teamwork and collaboration have got lost in 2020, with school closures and social distancing requirements.
+Essential practices like teamwork and collaboration got lost last year, with school closures and social distancing requirements.
 There’s a chance that tasks are being duplicated across different departments.
 For example, do you and your colleagues still share lesson planning ideas, assessment practices and resources?

 If not, why not catch up with your colleagues — in person or online — about their projects and tasks, and look for ways you could work together?
 By sharing ideas you could potentially half the time it takes.
 Even if the subject matter is different, the methodologies and pedagogical techniques could be similar.